alinush/alinush.github.io/_posts/2025-10-29-groth16-and-aptos-keyless.md

 ## Performance

+## Circuit size

+As of October 29th, 2025:

+ - 1,438,805 constraints
+ - 1,406,686 variables

+Not relevant for Groth16, but for other zkSNARKs like Spartan:
+ - The matrix $A$ has 4,203,190 non-zero terms
+ - The matrix $B$ has 3,251,286 non-zero terms
+ - The matrix $C$ has 2,055,196 non-zero terms
+ - Total number of nonzero terms: 9,509,672

+{: .note}
+I think our `task.sh` script in [the keyless-zk-proofs repo](https://github.com/aptos-labs/keyless-zk-proofs/tree/main/scripts) can be used to reproduce these "# of non-zero entries" numbers.

 ### Proving time breakdown

 These are the times taken on a [`t2d-standard-4`](https://gcloud-compute.com/t2d-standard-4.html) VM for an older version of the circuit with 1.3M constraints and variables.